 • Social Policy

-Forth.
-Kimelberg, Shelley M. “’What Really Could Go Wrong in Kindergarten?’: Middle-class Parents, Risk, and Urban Public Schools.”
-In A. Lareau and K. Goyette (eds.), Choosing Homes, Choosing Schools.
+Kimelberg, Shelley M. 2014. “’What Really Could Go Wrong in Kindergarten?’: Middle-class Parents’ Assessments of Risk in Urban Public Schools.”
+In Annette Lareau & Kim Goyette (eds.), Choosing Homes, Choosing Schools.
 New York: Russell Sage.
-(Due in Spring 2014).

 Selected Funding and Awards

 2012 College of Social Sciences and Humanities, Research Development Program: Diversity in the Classroom: Measuring the Racial Preferences of Urban Parents.

 2012 College of Social Sciences and Humanities, Collaborative Research Cluster: Access, Choice, and Involvement in Urban Public Schools: A Networked Perspective.
 Cluster PI.